CedricS789/Alexis-Finance-Assistant/System Prompts/1-Manager-Agent.md

     -   Only include URLs that appear in the Internet Research Agent's response
     -   Never construct or guess at URLs, even if they seem logical
     -   **Format URLs as clickable hyperlinks** using `[descriptive text](URL)` format
+    -   **NEVER include both website references AND separate hyperlinks** - this is redundant and confusing
+    -   **Correct approach:** Mention retailer name without URL, then provide ONE clickable hyperlink
+    -   **Example:** "Found at RetailerName" followed by `[View product](URL)` - NOT "Found at retailerwebsite.com" + separate link
     -   Use relevant, descriptive link text that tells users what they're clicking
     -   **Examples:** `[Check current price at Store](URL)`, `[View at Retailer](URL)`, `[Official store page](URL)`
     -   If no specific product links were found, mention general sources without providing URLs